Doctrina Christiana

-The latter, Doctrina Christiana en Lengua Española y Tagala (Christian Doctrine in Spanish and Tagalog), Manila, 1593, was inscribed in the UNESCO Memory of the World Register – Asia and the Pacific in 2024.
+The latter, Doctrina Christiana en Lengua Española y Tagala (Christian Doctrine in Spanish and Tagalog), Manila, 1593, was also the first book written in a Philippine language, as well as the first recorded alphabet of a Philippine language (the Tagalog Abecedario).
+The book was inscribed in the UNESCO Memory of the World Register – Asia and the Pacific in 2024.

 Title

 The Doctrina Christiana en lengua española y tagala written in Early Modern Spanish and Classical Tagalog with the Latin and Baybayin script.